-The GRAX Restore feature allows users the ability to search for the latest backed up version of a record and restore it to this previous version.
+The GRAX Point-in-Time Restore feature gives users the ability to update selected records to an earlier state which was backed up by GRAX.
 This is crucial for users who have a catastrophic event and need to restore records but it isn't the only challenge Salesforce Data Administrators face.
 What about a data corruption that only affects a few fields, or one that has escaped the notice of the team for a few days or weeks?
 How would the administrator mass restore thousands, or a hundred thousand records, to a version of this record from a few weeks ago?

 This is where GRAX Point in Time Restore is effective.
 With GRAX Point in Time Restore, administrators have the ability to restore individual field level changes, or multiple fields, to any Point in Time in the history of the GRAX Backup.